coding-stories/coding-stories/source/_posts/2015-08-23-continuous-delivery-with-jenkins-workflow-and-docker.markdown

 Push Docker image
 =================

-The last step consists in pushing the image to docker registry.
+The last step consists in pushing the image to a Docker registry.
 It can be done with the method `push`.

-In order to configure the Docker registry credentials, go the Jenkins Manager Credentials page.
+In order to configure the registry credentials, go the Jenkins Manager Credentials page.
 Add a new username/password entry and enter your registry login and password.
 Click on __Advanced__ to show the ID field and enter a unique identifier.

 {% img center /images/posts/jenkins-docker-credentials-20150823.png 'Docker Hub Credentials' %}